TritonDataCenter/rfd/rfd/0088/README.md

 This should also be used as a way to report on what's inside of the data center.
 For example, we could use these classes as one way to group and summarize things.
-Say, we have so many Mantis Shrimp MK III, so many HAs, and so many of the different HC models.
+Say, we have so many Mantis Shrimp MK III, so many Hallasan-As, and so many of the different Hallasan-C models (all different names for different hardware BOMs).

 Another possible way we could use this is to construct various `/etc/path_to_inst` style files so that we could have consistent naming